nearform/commentami/packages/comments-backend-hapi-plugin/README.md

 ```
 multines: {
-  type: 'redis', // accepcts only "redis" or "mongo"
+  type: 'redis', // only "redis" or "mongo"

   // specific configurations for redis/mongo
   host: '127.0.0.1',